-- Wash your items in a clean sink, make sure other soap and cleaners have been rinsed out of your sink.
+- Wash your items in a clean sink, making sure other soap and cleaners have been rinsed out of your sink.

-- Always lay your garments out flat to dry.
-For hats, sweaters, and mitts you can lay flat gently smoothing the piece.
+- .
 For garments with lace we recommend pinning to open up the lace pattern.
 Your item will dry however it's placed, so be thoughtful in making sure everything is symmetrical.

 - Although it's tempting to put your cashmere garments near a heater to dry faster, keep items away from heat sources and let them dry naturally.
 However, blocking on a breathable mat instead of a towel will circulate air underneath your item and make drying faster.
 A ceiling fan can also help speed up the process by circulating the air.

 - Allow your item to dry completely before removing from the board.

 - Many recommend washing your cashmere garment before storing.
 If you feel your garment is dirty, you can follow the steps above before storing.

 - Minimally, gently brush off your garment and allow it to air out before storing.

 - Store garments flat, and folded.
 Do not hang, as this will stretch out your garments.

 - Store cashmere in breathable zipped bags in a cool, dark, clean place.
 This will protect the cashmere from damaging moths or insects.
 Do not store in a plastic bag or box, changes in temperature will cause condensation which dries on garments and can cause mildew or yellowing.